Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 A priori it is unclear what the right latent geometry ought to be.
 For instance, if the network of neurons ought to have a high degree of expansiveness, it ought to be embedded in hyperbolic space.
 In contrast, if it ought to reflect strong, localized redundancies, or a high degree of homophily it may be better modeled as being embedded in a spherical geometry.

 The dataset contains a neural network from a single \emph{C. elegans}, consisting of a connected graph of 131 neurons, with 764 edges, and a clustering coefficient of 0.245.
 The clique number of this graph is 6, but it has only one clique of size 6, but it has 29 cliques of size 5, so we use $\ell = 5$.
 We find $K =12$ cliques using the problem formulation in (\ref{eq: PickingCliques}) and then take a maximally disjoint clique set which is sufficient for our test.
-We compute the $p$ values for the Euclidean, spherical, and hyperbolic geometries and find these values are: $p_E = .378, \ p_S = 0.05, \text{ and } p_H = 0.267$, so we reject the spherical hypothesis (noting that we can do so despite there being a high level of clustering).
-However, in this data set, we can only say that there is weakly negative curvature, but are not powered to distinguish between hyperbolic nor Euclidean hypotheses.

-Therefore, we can strongly conclude that the \emph{C. elegans} network of neurons is inconsistent with a latent space with positive curvature, where neurons are excessively likely to exhibit triadic closure relative a flat benchmark.
-We can only say that there is no or negative curvature, but the data does not allow us to distinguish this.
+We use Algorithm \ref{alg: cliques} and compute the $p$ values for the Euclidean, spherical, and hyperbolic geometries and find these values are: $p_E = .378, \ p_S = 0.05, \text{ and } p_H = 0.267$, so we reject the spherical hypothesis (noting that we can do so despite there being a high level of clustering).
+The \emph{C. elegans} network of neurons, therefore, is inconsistent with a latent space with positive curvature, where neurons are excessively likely to exhibit triadic closure relative a flat benchmark.
+We can only say that there is no or negative curvature, but the data are not sufficiently powered to allow us to distinguish this.